spawnmason/randar-explanation/README.md

 `crack(7338710, 7668738, 5563335)` (those are the three measurements from earlier) will return `123123123123123` as expected.

 The idea of that code is:
-1. `(bound0Mid, bound1Mid, bound2Mid)` are the x,y,z coordinates of the center of the cube in lattice space.
+1. `(cubeCenterX, cubeCenterY, cubeCenterZ)` are the x,y,z coordinates of the center of the cube in lattice space.
 Their offsets are 8388608 (aka 2^23) minus the `(0, b, a*b+b)` offset mentioned earlier.
-2. `(bound0, bound1, bound2)` are the coordinates of the center of the cube in reduced basis space.
-Those random looking coefficients are `Inverse[Transpose[LatticeReduce[{{1, a, a^2}, {0, c, 0}, {0, 0, c}}]]]` (in other words, treating the reduced basis vectors like the columns of a matrix, then doing a change of basis onto them by left multiplying by the inverse of that basis matrix)
+2. `(basisCoeff0, basisCoeff1, basisCoeff2)` are the coefficients of the center of the cube in reduced basis space.
+Those nine random looking multipliers are `Inverse[Transpose[LatticeReduce[{{1, a, a^2}, {0, c, 0}, {0, 0, c}}]]]` (in other words, treating the reduced basis vectors like the columns of a matrix, then doing a change of basis onto them by left multiplying by the inverse of that basis matrix)
-3. `(result0, result1, result2)` are those coordinates rounded to the nearest integer.
+3. `(roundedCoeff0, roundedCoeff1, roundedCoeff2)` are those coefficients rounded to the nearest integer.
 4. The `seed` is found by multiplying the first component of the three reduced basis vectors by our reduced basis coordinates.
 We only care about the first component of course, since that's the seed.
 5. `(seed, next, nextNext)` are the seeds that would produce those three measurements, we compute `next` and `nextNext` just to make sure we're right.
 We could have gotten `next` and `nextNext` by computing the second and third components of the vector in the previous step, but it's faster to just do the LCG step directly.
 6. We return -1 if the computation failed (e.g. garbage data), and the actual seed if it succeeded.